Japanese mahjong scoring rules: Point exchange

 In most rules when a dealer's hand is nōten, the dealer changes and the game wind may change.
 But if it's the last hand of the last round, in some rules, a game does not end if the dealer declares nōten.

+Nagashi mangan

+Nagashi mangan at draw: all of the winner's discards were terminals or honors.

+Nagashi mangan is an uncommon special outcome to an exhaustive draw which occurs when a player has met the following conditions: